Chinese American literature: 20th-century Chinese American literature

 Chinese American literature written of the 20th century is written almost exclusively in English.
 Edith Maude Eaton, writing as Sui Sin Far, was one of the first Chinese American authors to publish fiction in English, although her works, first published in the teens, were not re-discovered and re-printed until 1995.
 In the 1930s, Lin Yutang's My Country and My People (1935), and The Importance of Living (1937), became best-sellers.

 Chinese American authors became more prolific and accepted after the lifting of the Chinese Exclusion Act.
 Authors who achieved success in the 1950s included C.Y.
 Lee (author), whose The Flower Drum Song was made into a Rodgers and Hammerstein musical, and Jade Snow Wong, author of Fifth Chinese Daughter.

 The 1970s saw further progress.
 Playwright Frank Chin's play, The Chickencoop Chinaman (1971) became the first play by an Asian American to be produced as a major New York production.
-Maxine Hong Kingston won the National Book Critics Circle Award in 1976 for The Woman Warrior: Memoir of a Childhood among Ghosts.
+Maxine Hong Kingston won the National Book Critics Circle Award in 1976 for The Woman Warrior: Memoirs of a Girlhood among Ghosts.

 In the 1980s, David Henry Hwang won the Obie award for his play, FOB, as well as a Tony Award for Best Play for his M. Butterfly.
 Bette Bao Lord's Spring Moon (1981) became an international bestseller and an American Book Award nominee.
 Amy Tan's The Joy Luck Club was published to immediate popularity and wide, though not universal, acclaim.
 The book stayed on the New York Times bestseller list for over forty weeks, and won the National Book Award, the Los Angeles Times Book Prize, and the Commonwealth Gold Award.
 The Joy Luck Club was produced as a major motion picture in 1993 and was nominated for Best Picture.

 The 1990s saw further growth, as David Wong Louie received acclaim for his short story collection, Pangs of Love, and Eric Liu collected memoirs and essays in The Accidental Asian: Notes of a Native Speaker (1997).

 Recent history

 Currently active and acclaimed Chinese American authors are Gish Jen, Jean Kwok, Shirley Geok-lin Lim, and Sandra Tsing Loh.
 Shawn Wong's novel American Knees, published in 1996, was adapted into an independent feature film entitled Americanese in 2009.

+In 2025 Chinese American poet Arthur Sze became the first Asian American United States Poet Laureate.